 III.
 SHARING OF INFORMATION

-Healthcare providers, insurance companies, and other healthcare-related entities.
+- Healthcare providers, insurance companies, and other healthcare-related entities.
 We may share your information with other health care providers, laboratories, government agencies, insurance companies, organ procurement organizations, medical examiners or funeral directors, and other entities relevant to providing you with treatment options and support.
+We may use or disclose your PHI to prevent or lessen a serious and imminent threat to a person’s or the public’s health or safety.

-Research partners.
-We may share your information with our research partners to conduct health-related research; such sharing may be subject to your separate written authorization.
+- Research partners.
+We may share your information with our research partners to conduct health-related research.
+Such sharing may be subject to your separate written authorization or without your consent or authorization if an Institutional Review Board or Privacy Board approves a waiver of authorization for disclosure.

 We use reasonable measures to help protect information from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
 You should understand that no data storage system or transmission of data over the Internet or any other public network can be guaranteed to be 100 percent secure.
 Please note that information collected by third parties may not have the same security protections as information you submit to us, and we are not responsible for protecting the security of such information.